jakobwoegerbauer/marchingbandshows/README.md

 The goal is to provide a data structure that on one hand does not get too complicated for small and simple shows and on the other hand does not limit the ideas of all the creative minds out there creating shows.
 Everything should be possible!

 # Project structure
-The schema file show.schema.json lies in the root directory.
+The schema file show.schema.json lies in the directory.
 The sample C# implementation for a show simulation program contains the following projects:
   - ShowEditor.Data: This project contains the data structure for the show and can parse and export shows
   - ShowEditor.Simulator: In this project there is a ShowSimulator class and multiple templates for creating shows programmatically